HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ##### Not all times are equal

-On weekdays, mobile usage decreases and desktop usage increases as an overall percentage of traffic.
+On weekdays, mobile usage decreases, and desktop usage increases as an overall percentage of traffic.
 This indicates that internet users are switching between mobile and desktop devices.
 Around 5 AM UTC and starts climbing again at 7 PM UTC (with a small bump around 10 / 11 AM).
 This aligns with working hours.

 {{ figure_markup(
-   image="mobile-web-akimai-device-distribution-by-hour-weekdays.png",
+   image="mobile-web-akamai-device-distribution-by-hour-weekdays.png",
-   caption="Device type distribution by hour on weekend - mPulse July 2021.", description="A line chart of Mobile vs. Desktop traffic distribution, by the hour of the day on weekdays, in UTC, from Akimai's mPulse in July 2021.
+   caption="Device type distribution by hour on weekend - mPulse July 2021.", description="A line chart of Mobile vs. Desktop traffic distribution, by the hour of the day on weekdays, in UTC, from Akamai's mPulse in July 2021.
 The patterns show that an inverse variation between mobile and desktop traffic.
 As traffic for one device type increases, the other decreases.
-Desktop usage is at its highest through what could be thought of as traditional working hours (7am - 6pm), though mobile usage is larger at all time raning from 52% to 65%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=12081105&format=interactive", sheets_gid="300179855", width="600",
+Desktop usage is at its highest through what could be thought of as traditional working hours (7am - 6pm), though mobile usage is larger at all times ranging from 52% to 65%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=12081105&format=interactive", sheets_gid="300179855", width="600",